 My husband and I met in college.
 We got married a few months after I graduated and he still had a few classes left.
 We managed to walk away with two bachelor’s degrees and no debt.
 We paid our own way and didn’t have full-ride scholarships.
 It wasn’t easy, but we did it.

-With the cost of a college education rising, you’ll want to make a plan early for how you are going to pay for your children’s education, or your own.
+With the cost of a college education rising, you’ll want to make a plan early for how you are going to pay (or help pay) for your children’s education, or your own.
 Looking at the numbers is overwhelming to say the least.
 Squirreling away the complete cost of a college education might not be possible, but don’t let that stop you from doing something!

 Don’t put all your eggs in one basket.
 While it would be nice to count on a full-ride scholarship, the fact is that most people don’t get one.
 Diversifying your plan to afford college is the most practical way to make it happen.

 Here are six practical ideas to help you prepare for the cost of college.

 Choose an affordable school

 The cost of tuition won’t be the only factor you’ll take into when choosing a college or university, but it should definitely be near the top.
 The range of tuition costs is enormous!
 In most cases, private universities are going to cost much more than state schools.
 When you compare costs of different schools, look at the big picture, not just the cost of tuition.
 Be sure to take into consideration the cost of living.